 Can you get a mortgage on benefits? – what you need to know

-6 min Read Published: 16 Jul 2024
+7 min Read Published: 10 Dec 2024

-In this article we explain whether the benefits you receive will count towards getting a mortgage and what evidence you will need.
+In this article we explain whether the state benefits you receive will count towards getting a mortgage and what evidence you will need.
 We also explain which lenders provide mortgages for people receiving benefits and how to enlist the help of a mortgage expert* to find a mortgage solution that will work for you.

-Can I get a mortgage on benefits?
+Can I get a mortgage on state benefits?

 Yes, it is possible to get a mortgage on benefits as long as you can meet the lender’s affordability requirements.
 You'll also need to have a good track record of managing your finances as well as a strong credit score.
 However, you will likely need to go through more checks and provide extra evidence to show that you can fulfil your mortgage commitment over the long term.